agsight

 30-second synopsis

-I created a machine learning app to help 24 vineyards and orchards in 2 countries respond to crop threats without sensors, improving average yields by ~12%.
-Helped 4 winegrowers reduce smoke taint during the 2025 California wildfires and 5 citrus/avocado farms overcome saltwater intrusion.
+I created a geospatial machine learning app to help 50+ vineyards and orchards in 2 countries respond to crop threats, improving average yields by ~12%.
+Helped 4 Napa Valley winegrowers reduce smoke taint during the 2025 California wildfires and 5 citrus/avocado farms overcome saltwater intrusion.
 Using this work, I successfully advocated for a new agribusiness course to expand agricultural education in Frisco ISD by petitioning the superintendent and School Board.

 farms impacted